Orthodontics and TMJ Disorders

 COSTS OF FUNCTIONAL ORTHODONTICS

-The cost of single stage treatment involving a removable appliance is $2300.
+The cost of single stage treatment involving a removable appliance is about $2000.
 A second stage is often added at about half that cost for fine tuning of tooth positions and to later function as a retainer and TMJ protective oral appliance.
 Either first or second stage appliance can also incorporate mechanics such as springs or inclines for further minor tooth movements.